PaoloMazzon/Astro/docs/TiledIntegration.md

 ## Overview
-In short you load Tiled maps by calling [load](./classes/Level.md#load) in your level's `create` method with the desired map filename. [load](./classes/Level.md#load) returns a list of every tile layer in the map as a `lib/Util::Tileset`, with which you may do as you like.
+In short you load Tiled maps by calling [load](./classes/Level.md#load) in your level's `create` method with the desired map filename. [load](./classes/Level.md#load) returns a map of every tile layer in the map as a `lib/Util::Tileset`, with which you may do as you like.
 The load method automatically creates all objects in the map, as well as automatically sets their x/y position and provides them with a map containing all the extra data they had in Tiled.